-This lecture and laboratory based subject aims to give students a solid foundation in basic physiological processes in animals, with a focus on the different ways in which animals adapt to their environments.
+This lecture and laboratory-based subject aims to give students a solid foundation in basic physiological processes in animals, with a focus on the different ways in which animals are adapted to their environments.
 Particular emphasis will be placed on marine and desert animals, and the integrative mechanisms involved in the regulation of important organ systems.
-Topics include endocrine feedback, neural integration, water and salt balance; cardiovascular systems, thermoregulation; metabolism and reproduction.
+Topics include endocrine feedback, neural integration, water, food and salt balance, cardiorespiratory systems, thermoregulation, metabolism and reproduction.

 Intended learning outcomes

 On completion of this subject, students should be able to:

 - compare, with supporting evidence, the function of key physiological systems within, and between, animal groups and environments;

 - justify how diverse environments have shaped physiological adaptations, and how acute environmental challenges affect the activity of these systems;